chriskreucher/chriskreucher.github.io/_pages/about.md

   - /about.html
 ---

-I am a Senior Technical Fellow and Analytics & Exploitation Group Lead at <a href = "www.kbr.com" KBR </a> (formerly Integrity Applications Incorporated) in Ann Arbor, Michigan.
+I am a Senior Technical Fellow and Analytics & Exploitation Group Lead at [KBR](www.kbr.com) (formerly Integrity Applications Incorporated) in Ann Arbor, Michigan.
 From 1998 to 2008, I was a Staff Scientist at General Dynamics Advanced Information Systems' Michigan Research & Development Facility (formerly ERIM).